 Clinical Requirements and Vaccination Policy

-The following items are required to be submitted and approved before the first scheduled clinical day for Term 1 ADN students.
+The following items are required to be submitted and approved by the end of week 4 for ADN students attending NUR 205, and PN students attending NUR 160.
 Continuing students are required to meet clinical eligibility by the quarter begin date (refer to the academic calendar) for each term in which they are registered for a course with a clinical component.

 - Background check (reviewed and approved)